user18130814200115-2/riverscripts/rivermap/README.md

 # mupdf /tmp/rivermap
 ```
 ## Usage
-By default, you can just run `rivermap` to compile and open a pdf with all your mappings.
+By default, you can just run `rivermap.sh` to compile and open a pdf with all your mappings.
-`rivermap` can of course be given a keybinding as well in your river init.
+`rivermap.sh` can of course be given a keybinding in your river init.